Vastaamo data breach: Background

 Vastaamo was a Helsinki-based private psychotherapy center founded in 2008 that provided private mental-health services to its patients.
 It was a firm with twenty-five therapy centers throughout the Nordic country of 5.5 million people.
-Vastaamo operated as a sub-contractor for Finland’s public health system.
+Vastaamo operated as a sub-contractor for Finland's public health system.
 Ville Tapio, ex-CEO of Vastaamo first heard from the hacker on 28 September 2020.
 He immediately notified various government authorities, including the police.
 On 21 October 2020, Vastaamo announced that its confidential treatment records of approximately 36,000 psychotherapy patients and 400 employees had been compromised.
 The psychotherapy center received a ransom demand for 450,000 euros in Bitcoin.
 The leaked patient database contained psychotherapy clients’ personal information, such as their full names, home addresses, email addresses, social security numbers, names of the clinics where they received treatments, and therapists’ and doctors’ notes from each session.

-As the company resisted to pay the ransom, the hacker, using the alias “ransom_man,” published the therapist session notes of at least 300 patients, including politicians and police officers, using a server called Tor, a public forum.
+As the company resisted to pay the ransom, the hacker, using the alias “ransom_man,” published the therapist session notes of at least 300 patients, including politicians and police officers, on a public forum through the Tor network.
 The therapist session notes contained information about adulterous relationships, suicide attempts and pedophilic thoughts.
 The hacker approached victims of the security breach directly with extortion emails demanding ransoms of 200 euros paid in Bitcoin, with the amount increased to 500 euros unless paid within 24 hours.
 A 10-gigabyte data file containing private notes between at least 2,000 patients and their therapists had appeared on websites on the “dark web.”
 Patient information was stolen during two attacks, which started as early as 2018.
 This first intrusion on Vastaamo's database took place in November 2018, and the systems were penetrated between the end of November 2018 and March 2019.
 PTK Midco, a holding company owned by Intera Partners, a Finnish private equity firm, which acquired a 70% stake in Vastaamo in May 2019.
 The company has asked for inquiry into acquisition and also requested that its acquisition of the company be cancelled and the purchase price be returned for failure to disclose hacking.

 Ville Tapio was relieved of his duties as the chief executive of the psychotherapy center on 26 October 2020.
 Vastaamo was declared bankrupt by the decision of the Helsinki District Court in February 2021.
 In early March 2021, its staff and services were transferred to Verve, a provider of occupational welfare services.
-The company’s patient database was not transferred over to Verve.
+The company's patient database was not transferred over to Verve.